dasta400/dzOS/docs/DZFS.md

 ## Block Allocation Table (BAT)

-The BAT is an area of 32 bytes on the disk used to store the details about the files saved in the Data Area, and is comprised of file descriptors called *entry*.
-Each entry holds information about a single file.
+The BAT is an area of 1 Block (64 Sectors, 32,7682) bytes) on the disk used to store the details about the files saved in the Data Area, and is comprised of file descriptors called *entry*.
+Each entry (32 bytes) holds information about a single file.
+The BAT can hold 1,024 entries (32,768 / 32).

 For simplicity, each entry works also as index.
 The first entry describes the first file on the disk, the second entry describes the second file, and so on.